naveedkhalid091/Learn_Next.js/Learn_theoratical_concepts/step02_linking.md

 Navigate based on certain conditions, such as user roles, authentication status, or specific application state.
 Example: Redirect users to a login page if they try to access a protected route without being authenticated.

+`How Routing and Navigation Works`

+The App Router uses a hybrid approach for routing and navigation.
+On the server, your application code is automatically code-split by route segments.
+And on the client, Next.js prefetches and caches the route segments.
+This means, when a user navigates to a new route, the browser doesn't reload the page, and only the route segments that change re-render - improving the navigation experience and performance.